hamdymohamedak/Portfolio-master/README.md

 - **Description:** A to-do list application that allows users to record notes and ideas in local storage.
 Users can also organize and create different lists.
 - **Features:** Note-taking, list management, and local storage integration.

-### ADBTOOLKIT

-- **Description:** A tool that uses ADB and scrcpy to connect your phone's IP to Windows without writing code in the command line.
-- **Features:** Simplified connection between phone and Windows through ADB and scrcpy.

 ### EL-Maram Pharmacy

 - **Description:** An application for ordering delivery medications from Al Maram Pharmacies in Alexandria.